Interstate 295 (New York): Planning

-The Clearview Expressway and Cross Bronx Expressway Extension were proposed in 1955 by the Port Authority of New York and New Jersey (PANYNJ) and Triborough Bridge and Tunnel Authority (TBTA) as part of the PANYNJ's Joint Study of Arterial Facilities, in order to connect with the planned Throgs Neck Bridge.
-The Cross Bronx Expressway Extension was planned to connect the bridge to several highways at the Bruckner Circle (now the Bruckner Interchange), while the Clearview Expressway was intended to connect with Horace Harding Boulevard (later the Long Island Expressway) in order to serve motorists from Long Island.
+The Clearview Expressway, Throgs Neck Expressway and Cross Bronx Expressway Extension were proposed in 1955 by the Port Authority of New York and New Jersey (PANYNJ) and Triborough Bridge and Tunnel Authority (TBTA) as part of the PANYNJ's Joint Study of Arterial Facilities, in order to connect with the planned Throgs Neck Bridge.
+The Throgs Neck Expressway and Cross Bronx Expressway Extension was planned to connect the bridge to several highways at the Bruckner Circle (now the Bruckner Interchange), while the Clearview Expressway was intended to connect with Horace Harding Boulevard/Long Island Expressway in order to serve motorists from Long Island.

 Initially, the Clearview Expressway was intended to run along the existing right-of-ways of Utopia Parkway and Francis Lewis Boulevard.
 An alternate proposed routing would have run along Little Neck Bay and through Alley Pond Park, essentially parallel to the Cross Island Parkway.
 By September 1956, the Clearview Expressway was mapped along 206th and 207th streets and Hollis Court Boulevard, east of Francis Lewis Boulevard, after community opposition.
 The reroute reduced the number of properties to be demolished or relocated from 860 to 421.
 An information center was set up by the TBTA for local residents displaced by the expressway.

 The planning of the Clearview Expressway route by Robert Moses is documented in Robert Caro's biography of Moses, The Power Broker.
 A passage describes Moses and TBTA officials surveying potential routes for the highway in Queens, accidentally coming across protesters against the expressway.
 Caro writes that rather than being deterred by the protests, Moses "laughed and laughed" according to one aide's account.

 Construction and opening

 Construction on the Clearview Expressway and Throgs Neck Bridge began in September 1957.
 As part of the project, land was taken from Clearview Park, the defunct Bayside Golf Course, and Cunningham Park.
 Meanwhile, hundreds of homes were physically relocated from the path of the expressway.
 Many of these houses were placed in planned communities built on the sites of the Bayside Golf Course and the Oakland Country Club in Oakland Gardens.
-The Cross Bronx Expressway Extension, the Throgs Neck Bridge, and the portion of the Clearview Expressway north of 73rd Avenue in Queens were opened on January 11, 1961.
+The Cross Bronx Expressway Extension, Throgs Neck Expressway, the Throgs Neck Bridge, and the portion of the Clearview Expressway north of 73rd Avenue in Queens were opened on January 11, 1961.

 An extension of the Clearview south to Hillside Avenue (now NY 25) was opened to traffic on August 12, 1963.
 It was the first of several highways built to serve the 1964 New York World's Fair.
 Because of the steep hill at the end of the expressway leading to Hillside Avenue, the junction quickly became a frequent spot for accidents.
 This led to the implementation of a 40 mph speed limit at the end of the highway, which remains in effect.
 This section of the route is a notorious speed trap.
 The modern Bruckner Interchange was opened on January 4, 1972.